carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

     sancov -symbolize my_program.123.sancov my_program > my_program.123.symcov

-The ``.symcov`` file can be browsed overlayed over the source code by running ``tools/sancov/coverage-report-server.py`` script that will start an HTTP server.
+The ``.symcov`` file can be browsed overlaid over the source code by running ``tools/sancov/coverage-report-server.py`` script that will start an HTTP server.